t-an-droid/MeshNet/README.md

 - **WebRTC not used** — WebRTC requires a signalling server, which breaks the offline-first constraint.
 QR relay is the browser-safe equivalent.
 - **Native P2P is Android-only** — Nearby Connections is a Google API unavailable on browsers or iOS.
 - **Append-only messages** — no update or replacement mechanism yet; duplicate IDs are silently dropped.
-- **Privacy is pseudonymous, not anonymous** — node ID and sender name are included in messages but are local, randomized, and resettable.
+- **Privacy is pseudonymous, not anonymous** — node ID is included in messages but are local, randomized, and resettable.

 ---